Exeter

 In this article, you'll learn the following:

 With its rich history, stunning outdoor spaces, and a multitude of cultural activities to enjoy, Exeter can make for an exhilarating family getaway.
-From wandering through its underground passages and cruising along the River Exe in a canoe to letting loose at its local theme park, we’ve rounded up 11 of the best things to do in Exeter with your kids, whatever the weather.
-Whether you’re looking for summer holiday inspiration or ideas for a winter break, get set for an unforgettable family trip.
+From wandering through Exeter’s underground passages and paddling along the River Exe to letting off steam at the local theme park, we’ve rounded up some of the best ideas for what to do in Exeter with kids, whatever the weather.
+Whether you’re looking for summer holiday inspiration for kids or planning a cosy winter escape, get ready for a fun and unforgettable family trip.

 1. Royal Albert Memorial Museum